caifti/SOSC-2018/docs/spark_cluster.md

 ```

-Run the application with the following command:
+Run the application with the command:

 ```bash
 spark-run test_pi.py